 The confluence of the jungle and the ocean breeds life on a scale you cannot begin to fathom.
 The Costa Rican rainforest is one of the most bio-diverse places on the planet and no more than a stone’s throw away is the mighty Pacific.
 The ocean inhabits the majority of earth’s plants and animals, and being the largest of the five basins, the Pacific harbors life like no other.

-Blue Osa is situated as a happy interlude between the two ecosystems, so life reveals herself in a plethora of creative ways.
+Blue Osa is situated as a happy interlude between the two ecosystems, so life reveals itself in a plethora of creative ways.

 Let’s take a look at some of the organisms you can expect to see on your trip to Blue Osa.